Visitor Statistics576,299 visitors

 Lodging and Camping

 No lodging in the park.
-For nearby hotel/motel lodging near the north entrance station and Corpis Christi, check one of your favorite hotel/motel sites such as Expedia for the choice that's right for you.
+For nearby hotel/motel lodging near the north entrance station and Corpis Christi, check one of your favorite hotel/motel sites for the choice that's right for you.
 For those that want the spring break experience or more man-made experience, check the South Padre Island choices.

 There are five campground areas within Padre Island National Seashore.

 Malaquite Campground - Half mile north of the Visitor Center.
 48 sites with picnic tables; some with overhead canopies.
 No hookups, but there are restrooms and cold rinse showers.
 Fee required.

 Photo above: One dowitcher looking for food at the park.
 Source: National Park Service.

 Bird Island Basin - Laguna Madre near boat launch.
 Chemical toilets.
 RV and tent camping allowed.
 Fee required.

 North Beach - Northernmost section of park.
 Primitive camping.
 Free permit required.
 RV and tent camping allowed.